 Execution, Validity, and Clearing Instructions

-• Limit order: Same as the market order, except the price must not be higher than a specified amount for buy orders.
-At the same time, it must not be lower than a specified amount for sell orders.
+• Limit order: same as the market order, except the price, must be no higher than a specified amount for buy orders and no lower than a specified amount for sell orders.

 • Marketable limit order: When the price is placed above the best offer for buy orders or below the best bid for sell orders.

-• Inside the market: The price gap between the best offer and best bid.
+• Inside the market: the price gap between the current best offer and best bid.

-Validity is defined as when the order may be filled, with examples below:
+Validity instructions is defined as when the order may be filled, with examples below:

-• Good-on-open order (Market-on-open): Can only be filled at the opening of trading.
+• Good-on-open order (Market-on-open): can only be filled at the open of trading.

-• Stop order (stop-loss order): Sell orders get executed when the trade happens at or below the stop price.
-Buy orders are valid only when the price increases above the stop price.
+• Stop order (stop-loss order): sell orders are only executed if a trade occurs at or below the stop price; buy orders are only valid once the price rises above stop price.

 Clearing Instructions